-In Vardiman [17] surface temperature and lower atmospheric layer temperatures were shown as a function of five variables: 1) solar constant, 2) solar zenith angle, 3) surface albedo, 4) cirrus cloud thickness, and 5) cirrus cloud base height.
+In Vardiman (1998) surface temperature and lower atmospheric layer temperatures were shown as a function of five variables: (a) solar constant, (b) solar zenith angle, (c) surface albedo, (d) cirrus cloud thickness, and (e) cirrus cloud base height.
 Surface temperature decreased strongly for lower values of the solar constant.
 It was varied from 50% to 150% of today's value and exhibited the strongest effect on surface temperature of all the variables.

 Surface temperature decreased moderately for larger values of the solar zenith angle.
-The solar zenith angle can be thought of as the angle the sun's rays make relative to the local zenith (vertical) at the time of the year of the vernal or autumnal equinox (when the Sun stands directly over the equator).
+The solar zenith angle can be thought of as the angle the sun's rays make relative to the local zenith (vertical) at the time of the year of the vernal or autumnal equinox (when the sun stands directly over the equator).
 A solar zenith angle of 15° represents a latitude of 15°, or the tropics.
 A solar zenith angle of 75° represents a latitude of 75°, or the polar regions.
 So, as would be expected, solar heating is the least in the polar regions and greatest in the tropics.